isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

 </thead>
 <tbody>
   <tr>
-    <td class="tg-1ppo" rowspan="4">Respectful Relationships &amp; Safety</td>
+    <td class="tg-tsok" rowspan="4">Respectful Relationships &amp; Safety</td>
-    <td class="tg-1ppo">1<br><br>(60 mins)</td>
+    <td class="tg-tsok">1<br><br>(60 mins)</td>
-    <td class="tg-1ppo">·         Understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity.<br><br>·         Understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations.<br><br>·         Know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided.<br></td>
+    <td class="tg-tsok">·         Understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity.<br><br>·         Understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations.<br><br>·         Know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided.<br></td>
-    <td class="tg-com3">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
   </tr>
   <tr>
-    <td class="tg-h5mn">2<br><br>(60 mins)</td>
+    <td class="tg-tsok">2<br><br>(60 mins)</td>
-    <td class="tg-h5mn">·         Know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.<br><br>·         Recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims.<br><br>·         Understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being.<br><br>·         Understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship.<br></td>
+    <td class="tg-tsok">·         Know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.<br><br>·         Recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims.<br><br>·         Understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being.<br><br>·         Understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship.<br></td>
-    <td class="tg-pcr6">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
   </tr>
   <tr>
-    <td class="tg-1ppo">3<br><br>(30 mins)</td>
+    <td class="tg-tsok">3<br><br>(30 mins)</td>
-    <td class="tg-1ppo">·         Know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions.<br><br>·         Know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort.<br><br>·         Understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage.<br></td>
+    <td class="tg-tsok">·         Know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions.<br><br>·         Know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort.<br><br>·         Understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage.<br></td>
-    <td class="tg-com3">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
   </tr>
   <tr>
-    <td class="tg-h5mn">4<br><br>(60 mins)</td>
+    <td class="tg-tsok">4<br><br>(60 mins)</td>
-    <td class="tg-h5mn">·         Understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs.</td>
+    <td class="tg-tsok">·         Understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs.</td>
-    <td class="tg-pcr6">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
   </tr>
 </tbody>
 </table>

 **<u>_eTeens_</u>** **<u>Programme</u>**:

-8.  _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.
+_eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.
-9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
+<br><br>Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.

 **At Gan Eng Seng School, the _eTeens_ programme will be implemented as follows in 2022:**